 What do I recommend?
 InMotion Hosting is a great choice, but if you have a smaller budget, it may not be right for you.
 A great alternative is Hostinger – which gives you access to premium quality hosting and blazing fast speeds at incredibly low prices.
 If you want to reach audiences in remote places such as Asia and Australia, FastComet is a very good option.

 Does InMotion Hosting Offer WordPress hosting?Yes.
-InMotion Hosting offers three WordPress hosting packages on shared servers and three plans on VPS servers.
+InMotion Hosting offers four WordPress hosting packages on shared servers and four plans on VPS servers.
 You get a free domain name with the shared WordPress hosting plans, but all plans come with free SSL and SSD storage (up to 260 GB).
 InMotion Hosting isn’t quite right for you?
 Check out our round up of the best managed WordPress hosting services.Does InMotion Hosting use cPanel?Yes, but with certain packages only.
 InMotion Hosting includes cPanel free of charge with all plans with the exception of bare metal VPS and dedicated servers.
 InMotion Hosting’s VPS plans have cPanel licenses that come at an extra monthly charge, if you have more than 5 cPanels.
 Looking for cPanel alternatives?
 Take a look at these top cPanel alternatives.Does InMotion Hosting use SSD?Yes.
 InMotion Hosting offers SSD storage with all its hosting services including VPS and dedicated server plans.
 If you want more SSD storage or if InMotion Hosting doesn’t meet your budget needs, explore these cheap and reliable SSD hosting services.Is InMotion Hosting Cheap?With the introductory discounts, InMotion Hosting’s prices for shared hosting are reasonably priced, but they aren’t as cheap as more reliable hosts like Hostinger or InterServer.
-InMotion Hosintg’s package renewal fees, on the other hand, may be a bit expensive for those on a tight budget.
+InMotion Hosting Hosintg’s package renewal fees, on the other hand, may be a bit expensive for those on a tight budget.
 You can find some great discounts on our coupon page, however.